mrdoob/three.js/threejs/lessons/threejs-webvr-look-to-select.md

 Then let's create 3 pairs of box and sphere meshes.
-We'll use a [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) so that we can associate each `Mesh` with it's partner.
+We'll use a [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) so that we can associate each `Mesh` with its partner.

 ```js
 -const cubes = [